Gender strategy toolkit

 Overview

-The comprehensive WGEA Gender Equality Strategy suite covers the ‘Gender Equality Strategy Guide’ and the ‘Gender Equality Diagnostic Tool’.
+The comprehensive WGEA Gender Strategy toolkit covers the ‘Gender Equality Strategy Guide’ and the ‘Gender Equality Diagnostic Tool’.
 This suite will help organisations to achieve workplace gender equality, where people are able to access and enjoy the same rewards, resources, and opportunities regardless of gender.

 Why is a gender equality strategy important?